 - O-1B: For those who possess exceptional ability in the motion picture or television industry

-Each of the O-1 subcategories (O-1A and O-1B) has a list of unique evidentiary criteria given by the United States Citizenship and Immigration Services (USCIS).
+The O-1 subcategories (O-1A and O-1B) have specific criteria set by USCIS for evidence required for each category.
 An applicant must satisfy at least three out of the eight in his or her subcategory.
-These requirements serve as proof that you have risen to the very top of your chosen career, and have substantial documents and/or major national or international awards to back up your claims.
+These requirements show that you are highly successful in your career and have important documents or awards to support your achievements.

 Can an O-1 Visa Holder Work for Multiple Employers?